-CO2 emission should be reduced to less than 20 Gt by 2030 in order to prevent the major negative climate changes [2].
-The temporal decrease by 8% is observed in CO2 emissions due to the ~4-6% lowered energy demand compared with 2019 because of the pandemic situation in the world.
-It is correlated with the decrease in the coal, oil, and natural gas consumption by 8, 5, and 2% respectively (Q1 2020 vs. Q1 2019).
+CO_2 emission should be reduced to less than 20 Gt by 2030 in order to prevent major climate change [2].
+The small 8% decrease observed in CO_2 emissions in 2020 is due to the ~4-6% lowered energy demand compared with 2019 because of the COVID-19 pandemic.
+The decreased energy demand is correlated with the decrease in the coal, oil, and natural gas consumption by 8, 5, and 2% respectively (Q1 2020 vs. Q1 2019).
 However, the long term trends for energy demand growth are unlikely to change.
-The transport applications have a huge share of ~30% for global CO2 emissions [3].
-Therefore, a special effort should be made to replace the combustion engine-based technology with more environmentally friendly alternatives.
-The low-temperature fuel cell technology [4], typically operating on hydrogen fuel, can be used to address this problem.
-It provides the generation of the electric energy with high efficiency of 40-80% and the lower or absent emission of hazardous substances, such as SO2, NOx, CO, and CO2, being compared with the combustion engines operating on the fossil fuels.
-CO2 is generated in the full lifecycle of hydrogen production/consumption, as it is mainly produced from the fossil fuels.
-However, its amount is significantly lower than that for production/combustion lifecycle of gasoline, diesel, and natural gas fuels [5].
-Nevertheless, the further optimization of fuel cell efficiency is required, as it indirectly reduces the amount of generated CO2 per mile through the lowered consumption of hydrogen fuel.
+Transport applications account for huge 30% share of global CO_2 emissions [3].
+Therefore, special effort should be made to replace combustion engine-based technology with more environmentally friendly alternatives.
+Low-temperature fuel cell technology [4], typically operating on hydrogen fuel, can be used to address this problem.
+Fuel cells generate electric energy with high efficiency of 40-80% and lower or absent emission of hazardous substance, such as SO2, NOx, CO, and CO2, compared with fossil fuel combustion engines.
+CO2 is generated in the full lifecycle of hydrogen production/consumption as hydrogen is mainly produced from the fossil fuels.
+However, the amount of CO2 produced during hydrogen generation is significantly lower than that for production/combustion lifecycle of gasoline, diesel, and natural gas fuels [5].
+Nevertheless, further optimization of fuel cell efficiency is required to indirectly reduce the amount of generated CO2 per mile through the lowered consumption of hydrogen fuel.

-One of the major bottlenecks for commercial application of low-temperature fuel cells and other promising energy storage and conversion technologies (e.g. regenerative fuel cells and metal-air batteries) is the sluggish kinetics of cathodic oxygen reduction reaction (ORR) even on the most active Pt group-based catalysts together with their expensiveness.
+One of the major bottlenecks for the commercial application of low-temperature fuel cells and other promising energy storage and conversion technologies (e.g. regenerative fuel cells and metal-air batteries) is the sluggish kinetics of the cathodic oxygen reduction reaction (ORR).
+Even the most active Pt group-based catalysts show sluggish kinetics despite their high cost.
 This issue was addressed by extensive research over the last few decades.
-The transition metal oxide (TMO) materials attract significant interest as a cost-efficient alternative for ORR electrocatalysis in alkaline media.
-Due to the low electronic conductivity, they are usually intermixed with the carbon material to provide good electric contact.
+Transition metal oxide (TMO) materials have attracted significant interest as a cost-efficient alternative for ORR electrocatalysis in alkaline media.
+Due to their low electronic conductivity, TMO catalysts are usually intermixed with the carbon material to provide good electric contact.
 The complexity of the ORR on TMO/C catalysts is further increased by the fact that the carbon is active for ORR electrocatalysis in alkaline media.
-Given the variety of the TMO materials and approaches to tune their catalytic activity, one needs to evaluate the factors which determine it.
-In order to do it, the knowledge about the ORR pathway on the catalyst surface is needed.
-It is worth noting that the ORR mechanism in alkaline media is far from being well-understood even on single-crystal metal surfaces [6], while it can be even more complex on TMO/C. It has been suggested in several works, that the rate-limiting step for the ORR in alkaline media is the first step of charge transfer to the O2 molecule [7], [8].
-However, even the mechanism of the first electron transfer to O2 (outer-sphere or innersphere) is still under debate.
+Given the variety of the TMO materials and approaches to tune their catalytic activity, one needs to evaluate the factors which determine the activity.
+This requires knowledge about the ORR pathway on the catalyst surface.
+It is worth noting that the ORR mechanism in alkaline media is far from being well-understood even on single-crystal metal surfaces [6], and it can be even more complex on TMO/C. It has been suggested in several works that the rate-limiting step for the ORR in alkaline media is the first step of charge transfer to the O2 molecule [7], [8].
+However, even the mechanism of the first electron transfer to O2 (outer-sphere or inner-sphere) is still under debate.